July 9, 2024

 How to Plant a Lavender Hedge: A Simple Guide

-Planting a lavender hedge in your garden will give you rows of beautiful blooms will a lovely scent.
+Planting a lavender hedge in your garden will give you rows of beautiful blooms that have a lovely scent.
 And not only do they look good but you’ll also be doing your garden a huge favor.
-Lavender hedges make fantastic natural borders and they attract all the right kinds of garden guests – like bees and butterflies – who in turn will thank you by keeping your plants happy and healthy.

-This guide is packed with everything you need to know to get started and will walk you through each step of planting a lavender hedge as well as tips for caring for it.
+So this guide will take you through everything you need to know to get started growing a lavender hedge.
+It will go through each step in an easy to follow way so you can plant and grow a wonderful lavender hedge, as well as tips for caring for it.

 Selecting the Right Lavender Variety